wizyoung/YOLOv3_TensorFlow/README.md

 (1) Data augmentation: You can implement your data augmentation like color jittering under `data_augmentation` method in `./utils/data_utils.py`.

-(2) Mutil-scale training: You can change the input image scales periodically like the author does in the original paper.
+(2) Mutil-scale training: You can change the input image scales (i.e. different input resolutions) periodically like the author does in the original paper.

 -------